thewoodfish/inkathon-x/README.md

 ### Setting chain to local
 In the `env.local` file in the `frontend` folder, i changed the setting to local i.e `NEXT_PUBLIC_DEFAULT_CHAIN=development`

-### The Front-end
+### The front end
 The front end contains React and typescript codes and style.
 I was able to load my contract metadata into the front end and send messages to the contract.
 Because it's react, i was able query the number of votes immediately after a vote was cast.
 It was really easy.
 So much boilerplate!

 ### More information
 I also read and followed the [ink!athon](https://github.com/scio-labs/inkathon) ReadMe documentation.
-I highly recomment it!
+I highly recommend it!

 I wish us the best on our ink!athon journey.